If you own land with others, you are a joint owner of land. Each unique combination of owners is considered a different joint ownership.

 If you are assessed for tax on the jointly owned land under a joint ownership assessment, we will apply a deduction to your individual assessment.
 Your deduction is the lesser of either:

-You can find your deduction on page 2 of your individual assessment.
+You can find the deduction amount on page 2 of your individual assessment.

 If, after your deduction you are not liable for land tax as an individual, you will not receive an assessment.